-Winner of the 2017 Newbery Award.
-A New York Public Library Best Book of 2016.
-A Chicago Public Library Best Book of 2016.
-An Amazon Top 20 Best Book of 2016.
-A School Library Journal Best Book of 2016.
-KirkusReviews’ Best Books of 2016 and more!
+Winner of the 2017 Newbery Award * New York Public Library Best Book of 2016 * Chicago Public Library Best Book of 2016 * Amazon Top 20 Best Book of 2016 and MORE!

 A young girl raised by a witch, a swamp monster, and a Perfectly Tiny Dragon must unlock the dangerous magic buried deep inside her in this epic coming-of-age fairy tale from the highly acclaimed author of The Witch’s Boy.

 Thor’s hammer is missing again.
 The thunder god has a disturbing habit of misplacing his weapon — the mightiest force in the Nine Worlds.
 But this time the hammer isn’t just lost, it has fallen into enemy hands.